barryl93/Moon-Pi/README.md

 # Step One: Images
 You'll need to create your own moon images because the ones I have in my project aren't available for public license.
 You could find
+Size...
+Space for quotations...
+Fonts...

+# Step Two: Moon Data
+Give a sample file...
+Explain about multiple images for the phases as they change...

+# Step Three: Quotations
+Explain about font sizes and length of quotations...

+# Step Four: Wire it Up
+Link to PiJuice Quick Start Guide https://learn.pi-supply.com/make/pijuice-zero-quick-start-guide/ Link to PiJuice Pinout https://pinout.xyz/pinout/pijuice Link to Pinout guide to connect display to Pi https://www.waveshare.com/wiki/5.65inch_e-Paper_Pi

+Systemd!

+Once you've got it all set up, realize that when the Pi boots, it'll only run for a few minutes before shutting itself down.
+So if you realize you need to fix or tweak something, you'll need to be sure to SSH into the PI and avail yourself of <code>pkill</code> before the script stops.
+(In my experience, there's plenty of time to do this.
+And if you miss your window, you can always reboot the Pi and try again!)